 - Building envelope

 The governmental entity, which is not a tax-paying entity, must assign the tax benefits in writing to the firm that designed the building systems.
-A payment must often be negotiated with a governmental entity in exchange for the allocation letter that allows the 179D deduction on a design project.

 Independent testing must be done using approved U.S. Department of Energy modeling software to certify the energy efficiency as measured against a base building using ASHRAE building standards.
 If certified, a tax deduction ranging from $.45-$1.80 per building square foot is available to the architecture and engineering firm designer, depending upon the energy savings achieved.